biocatiit/musclex/docs/Installation/pip.md

 set PATH=%PATH%;C:\Users\<Your_username>\AppData\Local\Programs\Git\bin
 ```
 where <Your_username> is your windows username.
 Hit enter to validate the command.
-Clost the command prompt app and open it again.
+Close the command prompt app and open it again.
 Type the command "git" in the terminal.
 If git is installed correctly, you should see a list of commands.
 If not, please check that you followed the instructions correctly.

 ##### Installation of the fortran compiler